 In terms of the measures of effect, the clinical PPV indicates how often someone with a specific genotype will experience the outcome.
 It is effectively the same as penetrance, a genetic term that denotes the probability that a person who tests positive for the genetic marker will develop the outcomes (disease in this case).
 Clinical PPV is highly dependent on how common the outcome is.
 A test for a rare disease or adverse event will never have a high PPV for that outcome.
 In these cases, NPV may be the more relevant metric.
 A high NPV usually indicates that most if not all of the people who develop the disease or adverse event will test positive for the specific biomarker.
 Therefore, a negative test is used to rule out the possible occurrence of the event.
 This is the case for a genetic test for HLA type and celiac disease.
 Celiac has a population prevalence of about 1% and virtually all patients with celiac have one of two common HLA variants, DQ2 or DQ8.
 For this relatively uncommon disorder, this translates into a high NPV, or the ability to rule out celiac in patients who lack these HLA variants.

-High clinical PPV is difficult to achieve for common, complex diseases, where the genetic variant associated with the disease is common as well, in large part because the genetics of ...
+High clinical PPV is difficult to achieve for common, complex diseases, where the genetic variant associated with the disease is common as well, in large part ...